Why It Happens

 Chewing gum or candy made with artificial sweeteners can lead to gas.
 So check the label for sorbitol, mannitol, or xylitol, which you may want to limit or avoid.
 Drinks sweetened with high-fructose corn syrup can be another source.
 Look for that on labels, too.

 Besides tweaking your diet and habits, you might get help from natural remedies.
-Try drinking peppermint tea or chamomile tea.
+Try drinking peppermint tea.
 They should at least be refreshing.
 There are also dietary supplements made with anise, caraway, coriander, fennel, and turmeric.
-As with any supplement, ask your doctor if there are any side effects to watch for.
+As with any supplement, ask your healthcare provider or pharmacist if there are any side effects to watch for.

 Over-the-counter medicine might be part of your solution.
 Antacids that contain simethicone free up gas bubbles in your stomach, so that it's easier to burp them away.
 Activated charcoal tablets may help if you swallow them before and after meals.
 If beans or vegetables give you gas, products can supply the chemical you need to digest them.